letimm/somniosusRAD/README.md

 vcftools_filtering.sh calls VCFtools and filters the vcf on site and individual missingness, as well as minor allele frequency.

-Next, the site with the highest minor allele frequency is retained using a custom python script, vcf_retain_highestMAF.py.
+Next, the site with the highest minor allele frequency is retained for each RADtag using a custom python script, vcf_retain_highestMAF.py.
 This script takes the vcf as input and outputs a new vcf with the suffix "one-snp-per-locus.vcf".

 The resulting vcf is analyzed with HDplot in R (https://github.com/gjmckinney/HDplot) and putatively paralogous loci are printed out in a "blacklist".